verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 **Note**: Our `build` task currently transpiles ES6 code to ES5 for every `.js` file located under `src`.
 Now that we've split our code into `server`, `shared`, and `client` code, we could make this task only compile `server` and `shared` (since Webpack takes care of `client`).
 However, in the Testing chapter, we are going to need Gulp to also compile the `client` code to test it outside of Webpack.
 So until you reach that chapter, there is a bit of useless duplicated build being done.
 I'm sure we can all agree that it's fine for now.

-- Run `npm start`, you should now see Webpack building your `client-bundle.js` file, and opening `index.html` in your browser should display "Wah wah, I am Browser Toby".
+- Run `yarn start`, you should now see Webpack building your `client-bundle.js` file, and opening `index.html` in your browser should display "Wah wah, I am Browser Toby".

 - Add `dist/client-bundle.js` to your `.gitignore` file.